Project Delivery Flexibility

 Foundational to the continued progress of the architecture, engineering, and construction (AEC) industry is superior, cost effective, and timely project delivery.
 As a core element shaping every project’s outcome, contract methods and delivery models play a critical role in project progression and informing the overall process, while also determining respective levels of stakeholder engagement.
 As such, industry stakeholders — including owners, engineers, architects, contractors, and subconsultants — share a collective goal to continuously advance delivery methodologies, collaborating to identify new and innovative solutions that accelerate, optimize, and enhance project delivery processes.

 Accomplishing this goal requires an in-depth understanding of the full spectrum of delivery approach types and their associated risks and benefits.
-With more than 40 years of experience of demonstrated engineering and design excellence, Affiliated Engineers, Inc. (AEI) brings unmatched project management and leadership across the entire continuum of delivery models.
+With nearly 50 years of experience of demonstrated engineering and design excellence, Affiliated Engineers, Inc. (AEI) brings unmatched project management and leadership across the entire continuum of delivery models.

 - fast track, design-build projects